fylgja/fylgja/components/aria-only/README.md

 npm install @fylgja/aria-only
 ```

-And include the component in to your code via;
+Then include the component in to your code via;

 ```scss
 @use "@fylgja/aria-only";